vivekjoshy/openskill.py/docs/source/api/openskill/models/weng_lin/bradley_terry_full/index.rst

                    :class:`BradleyTerryFullRating` objects.

       :param ranks: A list of ranks for each team in the game.

+      :param scores: A list of scores for each team in the game.

       :return: A list of :class:`BradleyTerryFullTeamRating` objects.